-The Fifth and Ninth Circuits do not only split from other circuits-they conflict with this Court's precedent.
-This precedent requires district courts, as factfinders, to consider the historical background of a law as part of its totality-of-the-circumstances analysis.
+the-circumstances analysis.
 Arlington Heights, 429 U.S. at 265-66.
 Appellate courts, under this precedent, must defer to the district court's factfinding.
-See Abbott, 138 S. Ct. at 2326; Anderson v.
+See Abbott, 585 U.S. at 607; Anderson v.
 Bessemer City, 470 U.S. 564, 573 (1985).
 But the Ninth Circuit's decision did not defer to the district court's factfinding in Carrillo-Lopez, instead relying on its own judgment of limited, piecemeal evidence to reverse dismissal of the indictment.
-And more generally, the Fifth Circuit's and Ninth Circuit's interpretation of Arlington Heights and its progeny insulate statutes from historical review by ignoring past history, elevating the presumption of

-"legislative good faith" to a per se rule anytime a statute is silently reenacted or amended.
+And more generally, the Fifth Circuit's and Ninth Circuit's interpretation of Arlington Heights and its progeny insulate statutes from historical review by ignoring past history, elevating the presumption of "legislative good faith" to a per se rule anytime a statute is silently reenacted or amended.
 This application of Arlington Heights thus conflicts with cases from this Court, and certiorari review is necessary.
 See Sup.
 Ct.
 R. 10(c).

 This Court's precedent applies a presumption of legislative good faith.
-Abbott, 138 S. Ct. at 2326-27.
+Abbott, 585 U.S. at 607.
 Because of this presumption, a law's challenger has the burden of establishing discriminatory intent.
-Id.
+Id. at 603.
 But, as the district court in Carrillo-Lopez recognized, "that presumption is not insurmountable."
-See also Abbott, 138 S. Ct. at 2327 (presumption is not "unassailable").
+See also Abbott, 585 U.S. at 607 (presumption is not "unassailable").
 A party may rebut the presumption of legislative good faith through not only contemporaneous discriminatory intent but by prior unconstitutional intent left unaddressed.
 Assessing the constitutionality of a reenactment requires a comprehensive look at the entire history, particularly when the government concedes the racist origin of the law.
 See, e.g., Fordice, 505 U.S. at 728 ("[A] State does not discharge its constitutional obligations until it eradicates policies and practices traceable to its [explicitly segregated system].").